-The Department of History of Art and Architecture (HAA) at the University of Pittsburgh invites applications for a full-time Visiting Lecturer in Museum Studies for Spring 2023 through Spring 2025 (January 1, 2023 – April 30, 2025).
+The Department of History of Art and Architecture (HAA) at the University of Pittsburgh invites applications for a full-time Visiting Lecturer in Architectural Studies for the academic year 2023-24 (September 1, 2023 – April 30, 2024).
 This position, which is outside the tenure stream, may be renewable based on need, funding, and performance.
 Salary and benefits are competitive.
-Candidates must be able to demonstrate college-level teaching experience in museum studies, curatorial practice, service learning, or a closely related field.
-We seek a colleague whose teaching, mentorship, and service will contribute diverse perspectives and experiences to departmental and university initiatives.
+Candidates must be at least ABD; PhD preferred.
+They must also be able to demonstrate university-level teaching experience in architectural history.
+We seek a colleague whose teaching, mentorship, and service will contribute diverse perspectives and experiences to program and university initiatives.

-This position is open to scholars with expertise in all subfields of and methodological approaches to museum and curatorial studies, history of art, architecture, and related fields.
-Preference will be given to candidates with college-level teaching experience, hands-on experience working with museums and exhibition production, and a teaching, research, or curatorial profile that would enhance our museum studies offerings across diverse cultures and regions.
+This position is open to scholars with expertise in all subfields of and methodological approaches to the history of architecture and the built environment.
+Preference will be given to candidates with university-level teaching experience, and whose teaching and research would enhance and extend our curricular offerings in architectural history.

 Applications should include:

 - Cover letter of 1-2 pages, addressed to Drew Armstrong, director of the Architectural Studies Program.
 Please include a description of your teaching experience.